-“Preposterous arrogance, subversive practices and disenfranchising their own supporters”- Could the German ownership model could ‘save football’?
+“Preposterous arrogance, subversive practices and disenfranchising their own supporters”- Could the German ownership model ‘save football’?

 Key Contact: Jonathan Geen